1. create an instance. it comes back running.

 Get started in two calls

-# 1. create an agent. it comes back running.
+# 1. create an instance. it comes back running.

 curl -X POST https://api.agent37.com/v1/instances \